-And what they did in the invasion of Iraq was create terror throughout the Middle East and destabilize and brutalize several modern, progressive Arab country uniquely UNINVOLVED in terrorism or Weapons of Mass Destruction.
+And what they did in the invasion of Iraq was create terror throughout the Middle East and destabilize and brutalize a modern, progressive Arab country uniquely UNINVOLVED in terrorism or Weapons of Mass Destruction.
 The Mass Destruction in Iraq was caused by OUR conventional weapons dropping Hell on the towns and cities of a country innocent of the crimes that we, the US have committed since 1945 and the terror our armies and nuclear weapons continue to inflict on the Third World.

 Our armed forces aren’t even winning any more; they’re just in it to make more money for the wealthy sponsors of both political parties — money taken from your pockets!
-And, at that, they’ve been a rousing success leading the world in “defense” by three times the second-place finisher in the race to spend and destroy that used to be called the “Cold War.”
+And, at that, they’ve been a rousing success leading the world in “defense” spending by three times the second-place finisher in the race to spend and destroy that used to be called the “Cold War.”

 Certainly in my lifetime, we have been wasting massive amounts of money to “protect” one of the least threatened countries in the world by creating wars all over the place and threatening the entire world with a vast arsenal on city-killing bombs, bombers and drones.